$0.83 EPS Expected for The Charles Schwab Co. (NYSE:SCHW) This Quarter

-Equities analysts expect The Charles Schwab Co.
-(NYSE:SCHW) to post earnings per share (EPS) of $0.83 for the current quarter, Zacks Investment Research reports.
-Four analysts have made estimates for Charles Schwab’s earnings.
+Equities research analysts expect The Charles Schwab Co.
+(NYSE:SCHW) to announce earnings per share (EPS) of $0.83 for the current fiscal quarter, according to Zacks.
+Four analysts have provided estimates for Charles Schwab’s earnings.
 The lowest EPS estimate is $0.80 and the highest is $0.85.
-Charles Schwab posted earnings of $0.74 per share in the same quarter last year, which would suggest a positive year-over-year growth rate of 12.2%.
-The company is scheduled to report its next quarterly earnings results on Tuesday, January 18th.
+Charles Schwab reported earnings of $0.74 per share during the same quarter last year, which indicates a positive year over year growth rate of 12.2%.
+The business is scheduled to issue its next earnings report on Tuesday, January 18th.

-On average, analysts expect that Charles Schwab will report full-year earnings of $3.21 per share for the current fiscal year, with EPS estimates ranging from $3.19 to $3.24.
-For the next fiscal year, analysts anticipate that the firm will report earnings of $3.70 per share, with EPS estimates ranging from $3.58 to $3.88.
-Zacks Investment Research’s EPS averages are a mean average based on a survey of analysts that that provide coverage for Charles Schwab.
+According to Zacks, analysts expect that Charles Schwab will report full-year earnings of $3.22 per share for the current fiscal year, with EPS estimates ranging from $3.19 to $3.24.
+For the next year, analysts expect that the company will post earnings of $3.70 per share, with EPS estimates ranging from $3.58 to $3.88.
+Zacks’ earnings per share calculations are an average based on a survey of sell-side research analysts that that provide coverage for Charles Schwab.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, November 26th.
-Investors of record on Friday, November 12th will be given a dividend of $0.18 per share.
-The ex-dividend date is Wednesday, November 10th.
-This represents a $0.72 annualized dividend and a yield of 0.88%.
-Charles Schwab’s dividend payout ratio (DPR) is presently 27.38%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, November 26th.
+Shareholders of record on Friday, November 12th will be paid a $0.18 dividend.
+This represents a $0.72 dividend on an annualized basis and a yield of 0.88%.
+The ex-dividend date of this dividend is Wednesday, November 10th.
+Charles Schwab’s dividend payout ratio is currently 27.38%.

 Charles Schwab Company Profile